Austcool-Walker/GoddessBlackHeartBot/INSTALL.md

 ## run
 -------------
-Either you start the script directly via `python3 main.py` or create a systemd unit, you can find an example under`GoddessBlackHeartBot.service`:
+Either you start the script directly via `python3 main.py` or create a systemd unit, you can find an example under`GoddessBlackHeartBot.service`.
+Do the same with `Lavalink.service` if you want audio support.

 ```
 [Unit]